unsecretised/Learn-rust/src/chapter_00.md

 1. Then open the project in VSCode the same way you opened the projects folder (Step 2)
 1. Then run `cargo run` to run your project

+## Recommended Additional Resources:

+- [Discord](https://discord.gg/rust-lang-community) - This discord is filled
+  with a bunch of smart hackers, (and me) and you will be able to ask any of your questions and get help with understanding various concepts with the help from others.
+However, they will only help you, if you are willing to help yourself, by using google if you can.
+- [Official Book](https://doc.rust-lang.org/book/) - This is the official rust
+  book.
+This current book, is a dumbed down version, with some of the advanced chapters skipped.